Chakradhar-Jeereddy/github/01_Reaadme.md

 1. Merge create extra commit called merge commit, that has 2 parents so it preserves history
 2. Rebase does not not create extra commit, it rewrites the history by changing the commit IDS.
 It has linear history

-If you are working on shared branches go with merge, if you are working on private branches or local branches go with rebase
+If you are working on shared branches go with merge, if you are working on private branches or local branches go with rebase (all commits come on my name).

 How do we get conflicts?How to resolve them?
 =======